bfrymire/py-harvest-website-emails/README.md

 ## Usage

-To get started, create a CSV file that has a column header `website` and include URLs you want to scrape to the column.
+To get started, create a CSV file that has a column header `websites` and include URLs you want to scrape to the column.

 When running the CLI, the `--input` option must be provided pointing to the location of the CSV file.